Assistant Professor - Africana Studies - Georgia State University

 - Africana literature, broadly defined

-Applications should include a cover letter that details a clear research agenda, research methods, teaching interests, the ability to work with a diverse population, and any interest or experience in outreach and service in campus, professional, or wider communities; a curriculum vitae; three professional letters of recommendation; and a journal article or chapter-length writing sample.
+Applications should include a cover letter that details a clear research agenda, research methods, teaching interests, the ability to work with GSU's undergraduate and graduate students, and any interest or experience in outreach and service in campus, professional, or wider communities; a curriculum vitae; and a journal article or chapter-length writing sample.